Tiny-boot/Neighbours-DAO/README.md

 # Neighbours-DAO
+### Chronology of work
+30/03-12/04: Conceptualisation and research around the type of DAO 13/04-19/04: Coding of the tokens and the governance contract 20/04-26/04: Finalisation of the code and specifications 27/04-30/04: Test and audit

-This DAO uses a ERC20 token with a vote extension.
+This DAO uses a ERCXXXX token with a vote extension.
 The vote extension allows delegation, vote history and quorum functionalities.
 A time lock is not used in this example for simplicity sake and there is no fine grains control of time locking, only hard set periods fo voting and execution.

 ### Project Description
 #### *Governance Model*